 We have successfully tested our displays under various environmental conditions.
-This included subjecting our displays to shock, vibration, and operating temperatures from $-40\,(\text{degree})\,\text{C}$ to $85\,(\text{degree})\,\text{C}$.
-Our displays are capable of operating under both sunlight and nighttime conditions.
+This included subjecting our displays to shock, vibration, and operating temperatures from -40 degrees C to 85 degrees C. Our displays are capable of operating under both sunlight and nighttime conditions.
 As a result, we believe that our displays can meet performance requirements for both outdoor and indoor applications.

 We have continued to direct our encryption marketing efforts towards both the government and commercial security markets.
-Our government market has been primarily handled by Boeing and its large distributors of the Thuraya satellite phones.
+Our government market has been primarily handled by The Boeing Company ("Boeing") and its large distributors of the Thuraya satellite phones.
 As a result, we have our security products operating over the Thuraya network in the Middle East, Europe, and Africa.
 Thuraya is scheduled to start providing satellite service to the Far East this year, which could potentially create larger marketing opportunities for our encryption products.
 Our security products for the Thuraya network are being used by government agencies, the military and domestic and international non-governmental organizations (NGOs).

 We have supplied USS-900, DCS-1400, and DCS-1200 products to major Thuraya distributors for use by government agencies and NGOs in Middle Eastern, European and African countries.
-We are hopeful that these recent developments will lead to larger commitments for our security products.
+We are hopeful that these developments will lead to larger commitments for our security products.
 In addition, we have supplied our USS-900AF automatic fax encryption product to a major U.S. defense contractor to secure its worldwide fax communications and have supplied our encryption solution to a major U.S. company to secure its executive teleconferencing system.

-We have an agreement with Boeing under which Boeing is the exclusive distributor of our DCS-1400D (docker voice encryption device), USS-900T (satellite fax encryption device), USS-900TL (landline to satellite fax encryption device), USS-900WFL (landline to satellite and cellular fax encryption device), USS-900WFL (landline to satellite and cellular fax encryption device) and USS-900TC (satellite fax encryption to computer) products.
-Boeing now distributes 13 of our products.
+We have recently entered into a new three year agreement with Boeing, under which Boeing distributes certain of our encryption products.
+This replaces our prior agreement with Boeing, which had expired.
+Boeing now distributes 13 of our products, including our DCS-1400D (docker voice encryption device), USS-900T (satellite fax encryption device), USS-900TL (landline to satellite fax encryption device), USS-900WF (satellite and cellular fax encryption device), USS-900WFL (landline to satellite and cellular fax encryption device) and USS-900TC (satellite fax encryption to computer) products, which were specifically designed for the Thuraya network.
 Boeing sells these products under the brand name of Thuraya.
 We have also developed for Boeing a voice product to operate over the Thuraya network having a higher level of security.

 We are cooperating with Asia Pacific Satellite Industries ("APSI"), the supplier of the next generation voice and data handsets for the Thuraya network, and with Boeing to integrate our encryption solution into APSI's handset.
 As a first step, we have received from APSI samples of APSI's next generation satellite telephone (the SO-2510), and have developed and are now selling an interconnect cable incorporating active circuits which provide compatibility between the new phone and our current DCS-1200, DCS-1400 and USS-900T models.
-This solution has been tested by APSI, and is currently under field testing by Boeing and Thuraya.
+This solution has been field tested by APSI and by Boeing over the Thuraya network and is currently being marketed to consumers by Boeing and Thuraya distributors.
 We believe that the same interconnect cable will provide compatibility with APSI's next generation cellular/satellite phone (the SG-2520) that will be released shortly.